Kipsigis people: Culture

 The Kipsigis observe a belief system maintained by all other Kalenjin people.
 The system observes polytheistic theism with the deities Asiis (a solar deity) and Tororot are each considered major deities.
 Some studies suggest that Tororot was the initial kalenjin deity but interactions in Kerio valley led to assimilation of the priestly Kibasisek clan whose peculiarity is having the Sun as their tortem; they were much sought after to perform marriage rituals and other religious activities.
 While multiple other deities exist independently to one another.
-In the Kipsigis' monotheistic belief system, Asis is instead considered the single supreme deity and the other deities are considered Asis' attributes, rather than independent entities.
-The Kipsigis allude to cultural values including superstition, spiritualism, and a sacred & cyclical nature of life.
+In the Kipsigis' monotheistic belief system, Asis is instead considered the single supreme deity, and the other deities are considered Asis' attributes, rather than independent entities.
+The Kipsigis allude to cultural values including superstition, spiritualism, and a sacred and cyclical nature of life.
 They believe all elements of the natural world are connected, that good deeds never go unnoticed, and that bad deeds lead to consequences in various forms.
 The Kipsigis view "happiness" as a lack of negative experiences, indicating a quiet and calm state.
 This convention under the culture and positive psychology studies when contrasted to other indigenous communities gives researchers an obstacle in obtaining a qualitative or quantitative measure of happiness.

 The Kipsigis people's oral tradition is observed to have a rich background in songs.
-Many of their oral traditions feature a creature known as Chemosi', which is interchangeable with the Nandi bear; a monstrous ape-like basic-intelligence creature which also feature among other communities of Kenya, Uganda and parts of Congo.
+Many of their oral traditions feature a creature known as Chemosi', usually referred to in western texts and culture as the Nandi bear; a monstrous ape-like basic-intelligence creature which also feature among other communities of Kenya, Uganda and parts of Congo.

 A western adventurer Edgar Beecher Bronson claims to have seen a creature that he notes the Lumbwa people referred to as Dingonek.
-He describes a fearsome-looking water creature whose features include an armadillo-like, leopard-patterned, hippo-sized back and a leopard's head with two large protruding fangs.
+He describes it as a water creature whose features include an armadillo-like, leopard-patterned, hippo-sized back and a leopard's head with two large protruding fangs.
 He reports that the Lumbwa and the Wadoko peoples spoke of such a creature in the Maggori River then provides an account of his sighting of the said creature.
 His is the only account of such a creature.